-I’ve covered a lot of ground when it comes to effectively building a good relationship with your Filipino VA.
-There is nothing magic or secret about these things, but there are certainly proven principles you can follow to have success in outsourcing to the Philippines.
-There are a few additional tips I’d like to share, but I’ll start with some advice from Filipinos themselves.
+I’ve covered a lot of ground when it comes to building a good relationship with your Online Filipino Specialist.
+It isn’t magic.
+It’s not a secret.
+These are proven principles you can follow to be successful in outsourcing to the Philippines.

-Over the years as I’ve outsourced my work to Filipino VAs, I’ve gotten some good feedback from them on what business owners can do better.
+Over the years as I’ve outsourced my work to Online Filipino Specialists, I’ve gotten some good feedback from them on what business owners can do better.
 These are tips that business owners should know but often forget.
 Or advice that just needs a bit of tweaking to work a little better.
 Here are some of the things my OFS’ have shared:

 As I’ve stated before, Filipinos are humans, just like you, me and any local U.S. employee you would hire.
 They’re going to make mistakes or not understand something.
-Also, complex assignments are going to take them some time to complete, just like they would take any worker.
-Don’t expect difficult tasks to be done overnight.
-Besides, for many VAs you hire, there will be a sharp learning curve.
-Invest the time in them and don’t expect perfection.
-This is a long-term relationship that will take time to build; it’s not something that will be flawless immediately.
+Completing a complex assignment is going to take time, same as for any worker.
+So don’t. expect difficult tasks to be done overnight.
+For many OFSs you hire, there will be a sharp learning curve.
+Invest the time in them.
+Don’t expect perfection.
+This is a long-term relationship that will take time to build.

 Give proper correction and treat employees well

 This is related to the point above.
-Treat your VA like a human being, and treat them the way you would like to be treated.
+Treat your OFS like a human being.
+Treat them the way you would like to be treated.
 Don’t berate them or yell at them when they mess up.
 You would expect the same professional, respectful treatment if it were you making a mistake.
-You Filipino worker will welcome constructive criticism; they want to know how to do better and meet your expectations.
-Just provide this direction with the intent of helping them be the best they can be instead of taking out your frustrations by treating them poorly.
-There is a good way and a bad way to point out problems.
+Your Filipino workers will welcome constructive criticism.
+They want to know how to do better and meet your expectations.
+So help them by pointing them in the right direction instead of taking out your frustrations on them.

-Your Filipino VA deserves your respect.
-Don’t be the type of boss that has absurd demands or acts like a tyrant.
+Your Online Filipino Specialist deserves your respect.
+Don’t be the type of boss that acts like a tyrant.
 Filipinos are no different than you and me in that they recognize what makes a good boss.
 They know the best employers know how to treat people right.